practicalli/spacemacs/navigating-code/function-definitions.md

 # Navigating to function definitions
-`g g` go to the source code definition of the Clojure function under the cursor.
+`, g g` go to the source code definition of the Clojure function under the cursor.
 If the cursor is not on a function name, a prompt displays asking for the function name.

-`g G` to open the definition in another window
+`, g G` to open the definition in another window

 `' '` returns to the point in the code you originally jumped from.